middlebury/middlebury-script-lab/_sections/home.md

 ### When

-January 11&ndash;17, 2018
+January 11&ndash;16, 2019

 ### Where

-Middlebury College’s historic Bread Loaf campus in Vermont’s Green Mountains
+Idyllic Middlebury,Vermont, home to Middlebury College and historic Bread Loaf campus.

 <div class="section-action">
   <a href="{{site.apply_link}}" class="button js-app-btn">Apply now</a>